 Julie Edwards joined Jesuit Social Services in 2001.
 She was the Program Director prior to her appointment as CEO in June 2004.
 Julie has over 35 years experience engaging with marginalised people and families experiencing breakdown and trauma.
 She is a social worker, family therapist and a grief and loss counsellor.
-Julie has a Masters in Social Work and is currently completing her doctorate in this discipline.
+Julie has a Masters in Social Work and has completed a PhD in organisational identity.
 In January 2010 Julie became a Graduate of the Australian Institute of Company Directors.

 Julie has served on a number of government and philanthropic committees that work to promote a more just society and contribute to the health and wellbeing of members of our community.
 She is also a member of the International Working Group on Death, Dying and Bereavement.

 Julie is a member of a number of national and international Jesuit commissions and working groups across areas of justice, education, social ministry, ecology and is the leader of the global Ignatian Justice in Mining network.

 Julie is passionate about finding ways to give practical expression to her social justice values, about exploring the most effective means to build a more just society and promoting a values-based model of leadership.

 Sally Parnell is the Executive Director, Programs at Jesuit Social Services, leading service delivery and program development.
 She has a BA, Community Welfare Studies and MA in Social Policy and Management.

 Sally has extensive leadership experience in human services at Executive and Board levels, with practice spanning human service coordination and program design, management and consultancy roles.